clivewalker/perchology-links/README.md

 ### Shop

 - [Cognetif Ordervars](https://gitlab.com/cognetif-os/perch-dev/cognetif-ordervars)
-Perch App to pass along variables to order from before checkout step in perch shop
+A Perch app to pass variables to an order from before the checkout step in Perch Shop.
 - [Pipit Catalog](https://grabapipit.com/pipits/apps/catalog)
 Provides an alternative listing page for Shop Products with product thumbnails and easy filtering options.
 The listing also highlights sale and stock states.
 - [Root Perch Shop Omnipay Update](https://github.com/RootStudio/Root-Perch-Shop-Omnipay-v3)